 To upgrade to a Rackspace Managed Operations account, your account must meet the following conditions:

-- The account must be in active status and up to date on all billing invoices.
+- The account is active and up to date on all billing invoices.

 - No Cloud Servers on the account run on unsupported operating systems.